How to Feel More Spiritually Connected to Your Job

 Do you often feel stuck at work?
 Bored?
 Restless?
 Unsure of whether your work is serving a meaningful purpose?
 Many of us spend upwards of 40 to 80 hours per week at work.
 That's a significant part of your life!
-But making a connection between the work you do and your spiritual beliefs and values may help reduce feelings of on the job dissatisfaction.
+But making a connection between the work you do and your spiritual beliefs and values may help reduce feelings of job dissatisfaction.

 Many people think bringing their spiritual ideas to work is not a good idea.
 What if your beliefs are laughed at?
 What if you offend someone?
-What if your spiritual self—that part of you that is more patient, kind and forgiving—gets trampled on by a co-worker.
+What if your spiritual self—that part of you that is more patient, kind and forgiving—gets trampled on by a co-worker?
 Indeed, being open about your spiritual beliefs and values at work can sometimes make you feel vulnerable.

 But there are many benefits to bringing a spiritual dimension to your work.
-People who strive to live a spiritual life tend to have an abundance mentality, rather than a scarcity mentality.
+People who strive to live a spiritual life tend to have an abundance mentality rather than a scarcity mentality.
 They know there is “enough” for everyone and that sharing and cooperation are much more productive ways of being than coveting resources and competing with others.

 Find a way to do what you love.
 The easiest way to be more spiritually connected to your job is to find a job that you love!
 If you love what you do for a living, you’ll naturally feel more energized, enthusiastic and joyful.
-Even if you don’t love what you do for a living, there are still ways that you can love and appreciate parts of your job or the people you work with.
+Even if you don’t love what you do for a living, there are still ways that you can love and appreciate aspects of your job and the people you work with.

 - What do you like about your co-workers?

 - What do you like about your workspace?

 - Can you find something positive to focus on when you commute to and from work every day?